Do email popups really work?

 On desktop, the situation is different.
 You’re free to choose your popup size.

-A few elements can help you take a decision:
+A few elements can help you make a decision:

 - How visible you want your popup to be: the bigger your popup, the more difficult it would be for your users to miss it

-- How far are you ready to go: the larger a popup, the more intrusive it could be for your visitors
+- How far are you prepared to go: the larger a popup, the more intrusive it could be for your visitors

 As a rule of thumb, we recommend designing full-screen popups only when your popup is triggered on exit.
 Otherwise, you risk increasing your bounce rate.

-Now that you picked a size, we can discuss visuals.
+Now that you have picked a size, we can discuss visuals.

-Visuals have specific benefits for a lead capture popup:
+Visuals have specific benefits for an email capture popup: